brakedust/lqts/LQTS-Documentation.md

 # 1. Introduction

-LQTS is a Lightweight Job Queueing system.
-It is meant to manage the execution of a large number of computational jobs, only exeucuting a fixed amount of them concurrently.
-The major ideas involved in this are:
+LQTS (pronounced Locutus) is a lightweight job queueing system.
+Its purpose is to manage the execution of a large number of computational jobs, only exeucuting a fixed amount of them concurrently.
+LQTS is intended to be very easy to run.
+There is no setup required, but some options may be controlled through environment variables or a .env file.

+The major concepts involved in this are:

     * Job Queue - a list of jobs to be executed
     * Job Submission - putting a job in the queue